mohin-io/Decentralized-Autonomous-Hedge-Fund-AI-DAO/CONTRIBUTING.md

-# Contributing to AI DAO Hedge Fund
+# Contributing to Decentralized Autonomous Hedge Fund AI DAO

-Thank you for your interest in contributing to the AI DAO Hedge Fund project!
+Thank you for your interest in contributing to the Decentralized Autonomous Hedge Fund AI DAO project!
 This document provides guidelines for contributing.

 ## 🎯 How to Contribute